 High-Frequency Trading During Flash Crashes: Walk of Fame or Hall of Shame?

-We show that High Frequency Traders (HFTs) are not beneficial to the stock market during flash crashes.
-They actually consume liquidity when it is most needed, even when they are rewarded by the exchange to provide immediacy.
-The behavior of HFTs exacerbate the transient price impact, unrelated to fundamentals, typically observed during a flash crash.
-Slow traders provide liquidity instead of HFTs, taking advantage of the discounted price.
-We thus uncover a trade-off between the greater liquidity and efficiency provided by HFTs in normal times, and the disruptive consequences of their trading activity during distressed times.
+We show that High Frequency Traders (HFTs) are not necessarily beneficial to the stock market during flash crashes.
+They actually might consume liquidity when it is most needed, even when they are rewarded by the exchange to provide immediacy.
+This behavior exacerbates the transient price impact, unrelated to fundamentals, typically observed during a flash crash.
+In these instances, slow traders provide liquidity instead of HFTs, taking advantage of the discounted price.
+We thus uncover a trade-off between the greater liquidity and efficiency provided by HFTs in normal times, and the disruptive consequences of their quoting/trading activity during distressed times.

 Keywords: flash crashes; high-frequency traders (HFTs); liquidity provision; market making